houndhunger/project-path/README.md

 3. **Post Creation**: Developed the Add Post page for posting user content.
 4. **Post Details**: Created the PostPage component to display individual post details.
 5. **Home Feed**: Built the Home Feed to display posts and the Liked Posts view.
-6. **Profile Page**: Designed the Profile Page showing posts, followers, and following users.
+6. **"PROFILE" page**: Designed the "PROFILE" page showing posts, followers, and following users.
 7. **User Engagement**: Highlighted a "Most Followed Profiles" section for user engagement.
 8. **User Interactions**: Integrated user interactions (like, comment, follow) with UI components.
 9. **UI Enhancements**: Enhanced the UI for notifications and interaction prompts.